dfernandez79/barman/README.md

 var MyView = View.extend(
     include(templateRenderingTrait, compositeViewTrait)
-); // throws an exception render is defined by templateRenderingTrait and compositeViewTrait
+); // throws an exception: render is defined by templateRenderingTrait and compositeViewTrait
 ```